Menu

 • Refine work through experimentation of ideas and media

-• Create a set of experiments with appropriate media
+• Create a set of experiments with a range of media that relate to the development of their creative idea

 • Plan compositions and/or 3D designs in thumbnail drawings